Why the “Death of a Salesman” Still Demands a Spot in Your MLA Bibliography

 Q: Can I use a modern adaptation of the play?

 A: If you’re quoting from an adaptation, cite that adaptation’s author and edition.
-The original play’s citation is only needed if you’re directly quoting Miller Worth keeping that in mind..
+The original play’s citation is only needed if you’re directly quoting Miller Small thing, real impact.
+Worth knowing..

 Q: I’m doing a comparative essay with another play.
 Should I list both plays in the same works cited entry?

 A: No, each play gets its own entry.
-You can cross‑reference in the text, but separate citations keep things tidy Worth keeping that in mind.
-Less friction, more output..
+You can cross‑reference in the text, but separate citations keep things tidy Simple as that..

 The Bottom Line

 Citing Death of a Salesman in MLA isn’t a mystery—just a few rules that, once memorized, become second nature.
+In real terms, treat the play like a book, but remember the unique quirks: edition, page numbers, and the character‑centric line citations.
 With a quick check against the MLA handbook and a solid citation log, you’ll avoid the common pitfalls that trip up even seasoned writers.
-On top of that, treat the play like a book, but remember the unique quirks: edition, page numbers, and the character‑centric line citations.
 Now go ahead, pull up that edition, and quote with confidence.